 The Law Library is funded by state General Fund appropriations.
 Moneys collected from users for photocopying and mailing and faxing services are returned to the General Fund.

 The Legislature provided funds for the purchase of books for its use in 1826.
 The law collection continued to grow as a section of the Maine State Library until 1971, when the Law and Legislative Reference Library was created as a legislative office.
-Also at that time the Maine State Library moved to the newly-constructed Cultural Building, and the Law and Legislative Reference Library moved into space in the State House formerly occupied by the State Library.
+Also at that time the Maine State Library moved to the newly-constructed Cultural Building, and the Law and Legislative Reference Library remained in the space in the State House formerly occupied by the State Library.

 The library collection now houses about 111,000 volumes and provides electronic access to many resources.

 The Law Library publishes an irregular newsletter, called Library Briefs.
 You can find all the issues under the Document Search link in the menu on the left of the screen.
-In addition you will also find there our bibliographies and guides and floor map.
+For bibliographies, guides and infographics that we publish please see our Research Assistance page.

 The Library is a selective depository for federal government documents and conforms to the requirements established by the Government Printing Office.
 The Library also selects state documents distributed by the Maine State Library through the state documents depository program.